 United States Armed Forces Silver Medal – U.S. Coast Guard

-The reverse shows two iconic symbols of the Coast Guard, a life preserver ring and the racing stripe mark, which is found on almost all Coast Guard craft.
+The reverse shows two iconic symbols of the Coast Guard, a life preserver ring and the racing stripe mark, which are found on almost all Coast Guard craft.
 The racing stripes are depicted with a heraldic hatching tradition to indicate color, with horizontal lines indicating the color blue and vertical lines indicating red.
 The Coast Guard emblem, which is part of the racing stripe mark, is also in the center.
+Inscribed into the life preserver ring are the Coast Guard's core values.

 - U.S. COAST GUARD